-It’s time to think beyond the cloth shopping bags you should always have on hand (right?) and pack along smaller bags used for bagging fresh fruits and vegetables.
-Working toward a packaging-free shopping experience also means avoiding thin plastic bags in the veggie section.
+It’s time to think beyond the cloth shopping bags you should always have on hand (right?).
+Working toward a packaging- and plastic-free shopping experience also means avoiding thin plastic bags in the veggie section.
+So bring along smaller bags used for bagging fresh fruits and vegetables.

 We tested using our own cloth bags in a variety of supermarkets, organic grocery stores, coops, and discount chains to see how cashiers would react.
 In short, no one had a problem with reusable cloth bags for bagging fruits and vegetables.
 The most important step is remembering to bring them along in the first place.
 The same tip also worked at bakery counters – it’s that easy to prevent another one-use paper or plastic bag from ending up in the landfill.